twilio/twilio-webchat-react-app/README.md

 });
 ```

-1. `theme` can be used to quickly customise the look and feel of the app.
-    1. `theme.isLight` is a boolean to quickly toggle between the light and dark theme of Paste.
-2. `deploymentKey` is a UUID with a fixed length.
-An AccountSid has one-to-many relationship with deploymentKey.
-Customers are to use this deploymentKey to initiate Webchat UI.
+1. `deploymentKey` is a UUID with a fixed length.
+As a security enhancement, we have encapsulated **AccountSid** with **DeploymentKey**.
+An **AccountSid** has one-to-many relationship with **DeploymentKey**.
+This means, **AccountSid** is not any public entity anymore for webchat.
+Customers are to use **DeploymentKey** to initiate Webchat UI.
+For more info on how to create a **Deployment Key** refer to [this section](https://www.twilio.com/docs/flex/developer/messaging/webchat/setup)
-3. `region` for the host (i.e stage-us1, dev-us1, us1), defaults to us1(prod)
+2. `region` You need to pass region where the **Deployment Key** was created.
+If this is incorrect, then your application will not find relevant configuration for the **Deployment Key** and will fail to start.
+For the host (i.e stage-us1, dev-us1, us1), defaults to us1(prod).
+For more info on how to find region, refer to [this section](https://www.twilio.com/docs/flex/developer/messaging/webchat/setup).
+3. `appStatus` is used to keep the widget opened or closed.
+We find this helpful where you want to customise to keep the widget open.
+To keep it open, set value to 'open'.
+Don't pass this value to keep the widget 'closed'.
+For more information refer to [this section]([this section](https://www.twilio.com/docs/flex/developer/messaging/webchat/setup)
+4. `theme` can be used to quickly customise the look and feel of the app. `theme.isLight` is a boolean to quickly toggle between the light and dark theme of Paste.
+For more information refer to [this section]([this section](https://www.twilio.com/docs/flex/developer/messaging/webchat/setup)

+If you have more customisations to add, we recommend to start adding them here as this becomes easy to boot the app with given set of values and code stays clean.

 #### A note about the pre-engagement form data

-By default, this endpoint takes the `friendlyName` field of the form and uses it to set the customer User's name via the webchat orchestration endpoint.
+By default, pre-engagement form takes the `friendlyName` field of the form and uses it to set the customer User's name via the webchat orchestration endpoint.

+Kindly note that pre-engagement data is considered to be PII.
+For more information about PII and how we handle, you can read [here](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii#pii-fields).

 # Working in Production